 - An unvented room heater having an input rating of more than 6,000 Btu per hour shall not be installed in a bathroom - An unvented room heater having an input rating of more than 10,000 Btu per hour shall not be installed in a bedroom or bathroom. - Due to high temperatures, the appliance should be located out of traffic and away from furniture and draperies. - Children and adults should be alerted to the hazard of high surface temperature and should stay away to avoid burns or clothing ignition. - Young children should be carefully supervised when they are in the same room with the appliance. - Do not place clothing or other flammable material on or near the appliance. - Avoid the use of scented air fresheners (plug in type air fresheners, etc.) while the log set is in operation.
-Air fresheners produce a residue in the air similar to candles and may produce a soot like substance. - Avoid the use of scented or decorative candles while the log set is in operation.
+Air fresheners produce a residue in the air similar to candles. - Avoid the use of scented or decorative candles while the log set is in operation.
 Candles produce a residue in the air that creates a soot like substance.
 Burning candles while the log set is operating magnifies the problem.
 It should be noted that candles, in general, produce soot.
 The amount of time burned and the quantity of candles burned will determine the amount of soot produced and deposited. - Installation and repair should be done by a QUALIFIED SERVICE PERSON.
 This appliance should be inspected before use and at least annually by a professional service person.
 More frequent cleaning may be required due to excessive lint from carpeting, bedding materials, etc. It is imperative that control compartments, burners and circulating air passageways of the appliance be kept clean. - DO NOT use this room heater if any part has been under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - You must operate heater with fireplace screen in place. - Do not place trash, logs or other articles on the log set during operation. - During manufacturing, fabricating and shipping, various components of this appliance are treated with certain oils, films or bonding agents.
 These bonding agents are not harmful but may produce annoying smoke and smells as they are burned off during initial operation of the appliance.
 This is a normal temporary occurrence.
 A window should be opened during the initial bake out period. - Correct installation of the ceramic fiber logs, proper location of the heater and annual cleaning are necessary to avoid potential problems with sooting.
 Sooting, resulting from improper installation or operation, can settle on surfaces outside the fireplace.
-See instructions for proper installation. - A WARNING: Do not allow fans to blow directly into the fireplace.
-Avoid any drafts that alter burner flame patterns. - A WARNING: Do not use a blower insert, heat exchanger insert or other accessory not approved for use with this heater. - A WARNING!
-This fireplace needs fresh air for ventilation to run properly.
-This fireplace has an ODS (oxygen depletion sensor) which will shut down the heater if adequate fresh air is not available.
-See troubleshooting section in the instructions.
+See instructions for proper installation. - WARNING: Do not allow fans to blow directly into the fireplace.
+Avoid any drafts that alter burner flame patterns. - WARNING: Do not use a blower insert, heat exchanger insert or other accessory not approved for use with this heater.